i-MSCP/plugins/incubator/InstantSSH/README.md

 ### Installation

+1. Be sure that all required packages as mentioned in the requirements section are installed on your system
-1. Login into the panel as admin and go to the plugin management interface
+2. Login into the panel as admin and go to the plugin management interface
-2. Upload the plugin archive
+3. Upload the plugin archive
-3. Activate the plugin
+4. Install the plugin

 ### Update